-Kapitalska družba ensures a safe and healthy work environment by respecting all regulations governing workplace safety and health, and by providing the appropriate working conditions.
+Kapitalska družba ensures a safe and healthy work environment by respecting all regulations governing occupational health and safety, and by ensuring the appropriate working conditions.
 Tasks relating to occupational health and safety, and fire safety are carried out regularly.
-Among the most important tasks in this area are regular employee training in the area of occupational health and safety, participation in the assessment of risks in the workplace and working environment, regular periodic preventative medical examinations, the review of declarations of workplace safety, studies of the work environment (measurements of the micro-climate, lighting and noise in the workplace), measurements of electrical installations, inspections of work equipment and examinations of compliance with fire safety measures.
+Among the most important tasks in this area are regular employee training in the area of occupational health and safety, participation in the assessment of risks in the workplace and work environment, regular periodic preventive medical examinations, the review of declarations of workplace safety, studies of the work environment (measurements of the micro-climate, lighting and noise in the workplace), measurements of electrical installations, inspections of work equipment and examinations of compliance with fire safety measures.